 In March 2022, the City has requested an extension to the MOU deadlines to resolve cultural resource issues, and have additional time to obtain additional project grants.

 Engineering and Design

-On April 18, 2019 the City issued a Request for Qualifications/ Proposals (RFQ/P) for engineering design services for Phase Two.
+On April 18, 2019, the City issued a Request for Qualifications/ Proposals (RFQ/P) for engineering design services for Phase Two.
 Criteria reviewed during the selection process included an ability to provide stakeholder engagement, and solutions to address collection, distribution, and treatment expansion challenges with innovative, practical, and cost-effective design strategies.
 At its Regular meeting on August 12, 2019, the City Council authorized a contract with Woodard and Curran for engineering design services.
 On February 14, 2022, the project consultant completed the design of the project.

 Phase Two Financing

 In April 2019, the City entered into an Assessment District Reimbursement Agreement with HRL Laboratories, LLC through which HRL will provide funding for the design and engineering assessment of the CCWTF Phase Two project.
 The funds would be reimbursed after formation of an Assessment District for Phase Two.